TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 ## 04 SimpleBlendCubeTexture

-Tox path and name: `Content\TDToxFiles\UESample04_SimpleBlendCubeTexture.tox`
+Tox path and name: `Content\TDToxFiles\UESample04_SimpleBlendCubeTexture.tox` As of v1.1.0: Matching .uasset (ToxAsset) in Content/TouchEngineSamples/ToxAssets

 This example showcases the use of multiple TOP inputs and some simple TOP compositing between a TOP A and a TOP B. Use the Blend parameter to modify the blend factor.